 Enrolling in Amazon KDP Select means you must grant exclusive selling rights to Amazon.

-Amazon KDP Select should not be confused with KDP (Kindle Direct Publishing).
 Although only one word is different, the Select appendage makes an enormous difference to how you can publish, market and sell your ebook.

 When you publish with Kindle ebook, and now paperback as well with KDP (Kindle Direct Publishing), there are no restrictions on where or how your book is made available for sale.